 Choose your citrus.
 We went with oranges!
 Preheat the oven to 200° and line baking sheets with foil.
 Mist with cooking spray to prevent your citrus wheels from sticking to the pan.
 Slice your oranges into thin slices and place them on the pan with a sprinkle of sugar on top.
 Bake for 3 to 3½ hours or until the slices are dry.
 These dried citrus wheels are so versatile you can put them in cocktails and tea or on a cheeseboard.
 Better yet, we strung them together on a garland and used them as a bright and delightfully-smelling décor element.
 The best part is that they will keep for weeks!

 Create Christmas Ball Place Cards

 If there’s a DIY trick with ornaments, we are on it!
 Whether you make a special dinner for the family or have a few close friends over for a gift exchange, Christmas ball place cards are precious accents for your table.
-Get your hands on matching ornaments for the whole gang, such as this charming 4-Piece Ornament Set, and the same amount of metal rings from your local craft store.
+Get your hands on matching Christmas ornaments for the whole gang and the same amount of metal rings from your local craft store.
 Write your guests’ names on paper, punch holes in the place cards and loop them through the ornament tassels.
 Sit the ornaments gently into the rings and use them to top your place settings.
 (This is fun for your guests to take home, too!)

 Fashion Winter Floral Arrangements